-The University of Toronto Library system is the largest academic library in Canada; in North America it is ranked the fourth in size after Harvard, Yale, and the University of California at Berkeley.
-It has over 10 million bound volumes, over 5 million microfilms, over a million maps, films, recordings, and graphics, and 70,000 serial titles.
+The University of Toronto Libraries is the largest academic library in Canada; in North America it is ranked the fourth in size after Harvard, Yale, and the University of California at Berkeley.
+It has nearly 12 million bound volumes, nearly 6 million microfilms, over a million maps, films, recordings, and graphics, and nearly 239,000 serial subscriptions.
 TST students have full access to the collection, and, except at a few specialized libraries, full borrowing privileges.

-Each college has its own library (except that Trinity and Wycliffe share their library).
+Each college has its own library (Trinity and Wycliffe share their library).
 All college libraries are part of the University of Toronto Libraries.

-Toronto is generally regarded as one of the most multicultural cities in the world.
+Toronto is generally regarded as one of the most multicultural cities in the world and is expressed in over 200 distinct ethnicities.
 Over 140 languages and dialects are spoken here, and just over 30 per cent of Toronto residents speak a language other than English or French at home.
 The city of Toronto has a population of 2.7 million; in what is called the Greater Toronto Area (GTA), there are 5.5 million.
-Toronto has become the primary financial and commercial centre of Canada, and it is the cultural and entertainment capital of English Canada.
+Toronto has become the primary financial and commercial centre of Canada, and it is the cultural and entertainment capital of English-speaking Canada.